Northstowe - A sustainable new development in Cambridgeshire

 Summer 2016 - Primary school complete.
 Occupied temporarily by Hatton Park School for 2016-17 academic year.

-January 2017 - S106 agreement finalised and Phase 2 outline planning consent granted.
+January 2017 - Phase 2 outline planning consent granted.
+A S106 was also agreed for approximately £70m of infrastructure and community facilities.

 April 2017 - First homes in Northstowe occupied.